uspki/policies/README.md

+This repository and information will soon be put in a public archive.
+Existing documents are moved to https://www.idmanagement.gov/governance/fpkiarchive/.

+New documents will post to https://www.idmanagement.gov/governance/fpkiaudit/

+The website https://devicepki.idmanagement.gov/ will redirect to https://www.idmanagement.gov/governance/fpkiaudit/ around May 2023.

 # Overview
 This repository is for the open development of an x509 Certificate Policy for the US Federal Government.
 This repository supports the efforts to establish a new Public Trust Device Root and an issuing certification authority infrastructure focused on .gov and .mil websites.